UCDavisLibrary/ucdlib-keycloak/tools/test-app/README.md

 ### 2. Configure Keycloak Client

-In your Keycloak admin console, create or use an existing OIDC public client
+In your Keycloak admin console, create or use an existing OIDC public client.

 ### 3. Environment Configuration

-You can configure the application using environment variables:
+You can configure the application using environment variables.
-Take note of the realm, client id, and the port of the redirect url (e.g. 3001 for http://localhost:3001)
+Take note of the realm, client id, and the port of the redirect url (e.g. 3001 for http://localhost:3001) when setting up in keycloak.
+You will pass in these variables at run time.

+### 4. Trusting Keycloak

+The local keycloak instance uses a self-signed cert, so you have to opt in.
+In your browser, go to https://localhost:8443 and accept the risk and continue if you haven't done that already in the previous step.

 ## Usage